danBhentschel/jumping-from-angular1-to-angular/markdowns/init.md

 # Installing the Angular cli
-**You can run all of the examples in this course online, so you can skip directly to _The Application Module_.
-This part is here if you want to start an Angular project on your own computer**
+**you can skip this part and go directly to _The Application Module_ if you simply want to run all of the examples in this course online.
+This part is here if you want to start an Angular project on your own computer.**

 The simplest way to get started with Angular is to use the [Angular CLI](https://cli.angular.io/).
-It is a command line interface that helps you initialize a project, initialize modules and components, and serve you application on a local server for development purposes.
+It is a command line interface that helps you initialize a project, initialize modules and components, and serve your application on a local server for development purposes.

 Once you have NPM set up, you can install the Angular CLI with this command: